vsthepen/Maven-Toys---Sales-Analysis-Report-Development-Project/README.md

 - Enable personalization of visuals to allow users to customize the report according to their needs.
 - Restrict data export from the report server to maintain data security.
 - Conduct a performance analysis of the report to identify and resolve any issues, ensuring optimal performance.
-- Configure an alert notification for when sales for the current year exceed that of the previous year.
+- Configure an alert notification for when sales for the current year exceeds that of the previous year.
 - Schedule a daily data refresh at 5:00 A.M.

+### Additional Requirements
+Prepare a comprehensive report that includes:
+- An executive summary highlighting key insights and trends.
+- Actionable recommendations based on the analysis to guide decision-making.